 [Ed.
 Johnboy has written up a wonderful eulogy over on the Concat.]

-[ 9 April 2008; 7:30 pm to 9:30 pm. ] The April GCC meeting will be held on Wednesday 9 April 2008.
+[ 9 April 2008 at 7:30 pm; ] The April GCC meeting will be held on Wednesday 9 April 2008.
 The venue is the Palmerston Community Centre, next to the Palmerston shops, Tiptree Crescent.
 Meetings are held the on second Wednesday of every month (except January) starting at 19:30.
 Here’s a map of the meeting location.
 At this months meeting: David Dawes, Deputy Chief Executive – Business and [...]

 At first I wasn’t sure whether or not this was actually a April Fools article printed a day late… but the Canberra Times Online has an article proposing that the naval station at Belconnen should become a tourist attraction serving several purposes: